-Students must conform to the payment policies of the controller's office and are not entitled to attend classes or laboratories until all fees have been paid or properly deferred by the Office of Financial Aid or the Office of the Bursar.

-Registrations are considered valid when all fees have been paid and no outstanding indebtedness to the college exists.
-Students experiencing temporary financial difficulty or who have demonstrated need are invited to seek counsel from the Office of Financial Aid.
+Students must conform to the payment policies of the controller's office and are not entitled to attend classes or laboratories until all fees are paid or properly deferred by the Office of Financial Aid or the Office of the Bursar.
+Registrations are valid only when all fees are paid and there's no outstanding indebtedness to NYIT.
+If you have temporary financial difficulties or can demonstrate financial needs, seek counsel from the Office of Financial Aid.